tanoj22/tanoj22/README.md

 And when I’m not working on formal projects, I just love experimenting with models, testing them out, and seeing what they can do.
 It’s what I end up doing whenever I’m bored.

-Now, at Northeastern University, where I’m pursuing my Master’s in Data Analytics Engineering, my focus is sharper than ever: computer vision and explainable AI for medicine.
+Now, at Northeastern University, my focus is sharper than ever: computer vision and explainable AI for medicine.
 With a strong foundation in projects, publications, and research, I’m committed to pushing AI toward being not just powerful, but also trustworthy and fair.

 ## 🔬 Publications & Research